Gcenx/macOS_Wine_builds/README.md

 <br>

 #### Minimum requirement of macOS High Sierra
-If you need the latest versions of wine on something legacy veraions of macOS use [macports-wine](https://github.com/Gcenx/macports-wine)
+If you need the latest versions of wine on legacy versions of macOS use [macports-wine](https://github.com/Gcenx/macports-wine)

 <br>